 Adrian joined Watsi on September 20th, 2016.
-Four years ago, Adrian became the 2364th member to automatically support a new Watsi patient every month.
-Since then, 3,583 more people have become monthly donors!
-Adrian's most recent donation traveled 5,900 miles to support Wai, a student from Thailand, to fund eye surgery.
+Six years ago, Adrian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Adrian's most recent donation traveled 4,500 miles to support Kayden, an eight-month-old baby boy from Kenya, to fund spina bifida closure surgery.